 If your baby bottles are made of glass or dishwasher-safe plastic, they can be run through the dishwasher.
 To load baby bottles in the dishwasher, use the internal basket to clip the nipples upright during the full cycle, then place all remaining bottle parts on the top rack.
 Choose a hot water and heated drying cycle.

-What’s the Best Dishwasher Detergent for Baby Bottles?
+- What is the Best Soap for Washing Baby Bottles?

 Many dish cleaning products contain potentially harmful ingredients.
 It was actually these competitor ingredient lists that pushed us to develop our products with the help of physicians and Ph.D. chemists.